by Julie Noyas | Jul 12, 2021 | Vases & Bouquet Holders

 Approximate Size: 10″ H

-The Fostoria American Bagged Vase is a hard-to-find item, only being produced in the mid-1920’s.
-By 1928, it was no longer in production.
+The Fostoria American Bagged Vase is a hard-to-find item, only being produced for a short period of time.
 While similar in shape and overall size of the 10″ Cupped Vase, the differences between the two can be seen in the top opening.
 Both pieces of glass came from the same mould; however, each was shaped with a different neck.
 The Bagged Vase is much more difficult to find than the Cupped Vase.

 Height: 4″